bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStream.md

 this will create dissonance between the form displayed values and the stored values but as this only exists prior to submission it might be a good convention to try out.

+subscribe listens to the `.$updateStream`; if you want to do rxjs operations on updates, pipe this stream.

 ## complete
 `()`